 Reduce the heat to medium and add the remaining tablespoon of oil.

-Once the oil is shimmering, add the onion, carrots, celery, mushrooms, remaining 1/2 teaspoon salt and 1/2 teaspoon black pepper, thyme, and rosemary.
+Once the oil is shimmering, add the onion, carrots, celery, mushrooms, remaining 1/2 teaspoon salt and 1/2 teaspoon freshly ground black pepper, thyme, and rosemary.
 Stirring to make sure everything is thoroughly coated, saute until the onions are translucent, for about 5 minutes.

 Stir in the garlic, tomato paste, and bay leaf, and cook for 1 more minute.
 Browning the tomato paste before adding liquid allows the natural sugars in the paste to become concentrated, which enhances the flavor.